PdxCodeGuild/Programming102/labs/lab3.md

 ## Version 2

 Allow the user to also enter the units.
 Then depending on the units, convert the distance into meters.
-The units we'll allow are feet, miles, meters, and kilometers.
+The units we'll allow are feet, miles, meters, and kilometers. **Hint:** Try using the unit as the key and the conversion as the value.

 ```
 1 ft is 0.3048 m